 Rio Rancho Meteorite

 Detectorist Jason Lyons, age 13, found a 21-pound piece of space rock in New Mexico.
 The meteorite was detected with an inexpensive detector that Jason’s grandfather had built for him.
 When he took the meteorite to the experts at the New Mexico Institute of Meteoritic, it was found to be a rare rock that is estimated to have been in existence on Earth for more than 10,000 years.

 Bottom Line on Amazing Metal Detecting Finds

-As you can see from the above, there is treasure to be found while metal detecting.
+As you can see from the above, there is a treasure to be found while metal detecting.
 Yes, there are times that a series of unsuccessful hunting trips can become discouraging, but you really never know what will be in the next hole you dig.
 That’s the exciting part of metal detecting – the possibility of having the next amazing find!